-During 2022 and after the resignation in March 2022 of both Mr. Spenkelink and Te Kamp, the Supervisory Board grew from two to four members.
+During 2023, the Supervisory Board started with four and ended with three members.
 Given the size of the Supervisory Board, the Board collectively fulfilled the roles of audit committee and remuneration committee.
 Specific items for the audit and remuneration committees were discussed during the ordinary Supervisory Board meetings.
 We refer to note 22.
 Related Parties for the remuneration of the Board.